Samantha+Stevenson_04.jpg

 All these diverse research experiences have illustrated the value of interdisciplinary collaboration, which is part of the reason I decided to join the Bren School.
 Working on tropical Pacific climate variability and change lends itself to various applications across ecology, hydrology, economics and other social sciences, and I am always looking for new collaborations.

-Information on my current research projects, presentations, and publications are available in these pages.
+Information on our group’s current research projects, presentations, and publications are available in these pages.
 Also please feel free to contact me.